Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrRecoveryPlan.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmRecoveryServicesAsrRecoveryPlan** cmdlet gets a recovery plan in Azure Site Recovery.
+The **Get-AzureRmRecoveryServicesAsrRecoveryPlan** cmdlet gets the details of the specified recovery plan or all recovery plans in the Recovery Services vault.

 ## EXAMPLES